avpripri/BackFlip/README.md

 # Tactical, not strategic

-This display is 100% tachtical... what do I need to _DO_ to fly the airplane right in this moment.
+This display is 100% tactical... what do I need to _DO_ to fly the air plane right in this moment.
 Strategic flying folds in more information for navigation, traffic and weather.
 I argue that should go on another visualization dedicated to that "bigger picture" purpose.

 ## Angle of Attack / Attitude / Slip-Skid

 I combined these three into one simple visualization, the "Attitude of Attack Chevron"  and it is the most important instrument in the plane.

 The center triangle represents the nose of the aircraft.
 The chevrons go from highest AoA above on top as "Red", to zero AoA "Blue" on the bottom.
 For any given phase of flight the "target" AoA is calculated for you.
-For powered takeoff target AoA would correlate with Vx-speed bellow 400' and Vy above until engine temperature dictates higher speeds.
-In unaccellerated level flight on a glider would correlate to the McCready speed-to-fly.
+For powered take off target AoA would correlate with Vx-speed bellow 400' and Vy above until engine temperature dictates higher speeds.
+In unaccelerated level flight on a glider would correlate to the McCready speed-to-fly.
 For a cruising powered aircraft, it correlates to Best Range Speed in cruise.
-For landing this AoA target transitions to Maximum safe manuevering angle-of-attack (based on minimum safe speed) as you approach the runway environment.
+For landing this AoA target transitions to Maximum safe manoeuvring angle-of-attack (based on minimum safe speed) as you approach the runway environment.

 # Backflip IMU